doragasu/mw-api/README.md

 ## Building

 You will need a complete Genesis/Megadrive toolchain.
-The sources use some C standard library calls, such as `memcpy()`, `setjmp()`, `longjmp()`, etc. Thus your toolchain must include a C standard library implementation such as *newlib*.
+The sources use some C standard library calls, such as `memcpy()`, `strchr()`, etc. Thus your toolchain must include a C standard library implementation such as *newlib*.
+Alternatively you can use the version integrated into the awesome [SGDK](https://github.com/Stephane-D/SGDK/).

-If you are an SGDK user, I wrote [detailed instructions about the build process here](https://github.com/doragasu/mw-sgdk-example).
-Otherwise, to build the files, you can use the provided Makefile, suiting it to your needs, or just add the source files to your project to build them.

 ## Overview

 The MegaWiFi API consists of the following modules:
-* loop: Loop handling for single threaded Megadrive programs.
-* mpool: Simple memory pool implementation.
+* tsk: Simple multitasking implementation (one supervisor task and one user task).
 * megawifi: Communications with the WiFi module and the Internet, including sockets and HTTP/HTTPS.
 * mw-msg: MegaWiFi command message definitions.
 * util: General purpose utility functions and macros.